 The puff stitch crochet is a lovely stitch to have in your repertoire, as it is soft and puffy and adds a lot of texture to your crochet work.
 It is an attractive stitch to use to make blankets, stuffed toys, or cushions, as it is exceptionally soft and cuddly.
+This tutorial will show you how to do puff stitch in rows as well as in the round.
+It will also show you how to crochet puff stitch to use for flowers.

 In order to make a puff stitch crochet, you need to half close a few stitches worked in the same stitch, usually half double crochet or double crochet, and then join them all together to finish the puff stitch.
 This joining together makes each stitch all fat and puffy.
-My personal favorite is to use double crochet stitches, but this can be varied according to the height of the stitches you want to create.
+My favorite is to use double crochet stitches, but this can vary according to the height of the stitches you want to create.

 - Yarn in the thickness and color of your choice.
-For puff stitch, it is best to use a plain yarn that doesn’t split easily.
+For puff stitch, it is best to use a plain type of yarn that doesn’t split easily.
 If you use a textured yarn, you may lose some definition of your ‘puffs’.

 Bear in mind that puff stitches are ‘yarn eaters’!
 Because of all the wrapping of loops around the hook for each stitch, you will use much more yarn than with conventional crochet stitches!

-All instructions are written in US terminology.
+All instructions are written in US terms.
+Read more about crochet terms.

 - dc= double crochet